KiarashShayegani/code-garage/README.md

 I wrote these when I was probably reviewing, messing around to solve a problem without help of AI, or times when I felt like I'm in my genius mode, which didn't last long..

-## ⚠️ GARAGE WARNING

->ENTER AT YOUR OWN RISK.

->- The lighting is bad in here
->- There might be spiders
->- Stacked boxes might fall on you
->- Nothing is where it should be
->- If you touch it, you bought it

->You have been warned dude..

 ## 📦 Inventory

 ```